A good leader doesn’t rush into making decisions. They wait to see how the situation unfolds, and then react.

 But a great leader is proactive—they think ahead and prepare their team for any possibility.

-While AI might feel like the latest fad, the numbers are conclusive: AI is transforming the accounting world at a neck-breaking pace.
+While AI might feel like the latest fad, the numbers are conclusive: AI in accounting is transforming the profession at a neck-breaking pace.
 And the more you avoid it, the more you fall behind.

 Even more complex tasks, such as financial analysis, marketing, and tax audits, can be supported by AI.
 From bots that can forecast trends to Large Language Models (LLMs) that can write in your brand voice, AI can act as a second brain, so you can focus your energy on the important, more strategic decisions.